lvangh/MTW/ReadMe.md

 ### MOBSONME'S THREAT WARNER
 (This add-on is in BETA.
-More features may come and some bugs may exist.)
+More features may come and some bugs may exist.
+Currently only works with the WARRIOR class.)

 This add-on was created for Vanilla WoW 1.12.